muskanTaza/Dash.Readme-docs/reference/Tazapay API/user/get-user-by-email-api.md

   description: ''
 ---
 Allows you to look up details of existing users on Tazapay's database with their email ID.

-[block:callout]
-{
-  "type": "danger",
+> ❗️ Known Issues
+>
-  "body": "Testing GET User by Email on our documentation will always show errors due to URL encoding.
-Please try it on an alternative platform like [Postman](ref:postman-setup) for now.", "title": "Known Issues"
+> Testing GET User by Email on our documentation will always show errors due to URL encoding.
+Please try it on an alternative platform like [Postman](ref:postman-setup) for now.
-}
-[/block]